- About DCC

 If you still want to withdraw, please contact the Registrar’s Office to begin the process.

-Once you have completed the withdrawal process, a Return to Title IV calculation will be performed and you will be sent a bill by the Student Accounts Office within 30 days.
+Once you have completed the withdrawal process, a Return to Title IV calculation will be performed and you will be sent a bill by the Student Financial Services office within 30 days.
 Any outstanding balance must be paid within 45 days of receiving your bill.
 Failure to pay will result in your inability to register for future classes and your ability to receive federal financial aid in the future.